Shliakhta-epam/developers_test-blue/tutorials/abap-environment-console-application-test-blue/abap-environment-console-application-test-blue.md

 ---
 auto_validation: true
-title: A a Test Blue Create Your First ABAP Console Application updated Create asdasd an ABAP package and an ABasdAP class in the SAP BTP upd
+title: Create Your First ABAP Console Application updated Create asdasd an ABAP package and an ABasdAP class in the SAP BTP upd Test Blue
 description: Create asdasd an ABAP package and an ABasdAP class in the SAP BTP
 primary_tag: topic>User-Experience
 tags: [  tutorial>beginner, topic>abap-development, tutorial>community ]